-Your Chi will come to know what to expect, and you will be happy to know when they are relieving themselves so you don’t have to worry about it.
+Your Chi will come to know what to expect, and you will be happy to know when they are relieving themselves, so you don’t have to worry about it.

-If you have a young chihuahua, take them to the puppy pad every hour or even more frequently if you feel it is a better bet for success.
+If you have a young chihuahua, take them to the puppy pad every hour or more frequently if you feel it is a better bet for success.

-As you get to the puppy pad, use a phrase like “go poop” “go potty” or some other helpful keyword your dog will come to recognize as her cue to go.
+As you get to the puppy pad, use phrases like “go poop,” “go potty,” or some other helpful keyword your dog will recognize as her cue to go.

 You might even use an Excel spreadsheet or a simple paper and pencil to keep track of the times your dog goes-that way.

 Praise Your Dog

-Every time your chihuahua goes, make sure you offer them a lot of positive reinforcement so they associate going to the potty with a positive experience.
+Every time your chihuahua goes, make sure you offer them a lot of positive reinforcement, so they associate going to the potty with a positive experience.

 Look For The Signals